Policygenius content follows strict guidelines for editorial accuracy and integrity. Learn about oureditorial standards

-If you’re facing a coverage gap because your policy has lapsed or expired and your health has worsened, there’s a chance this could have serious implications for getting a new life insurance policy.
+If you’re facing a coverage gap because your policy has lapsed or expired and your health has worsened, it could significantly raise the cost of premiums when you purchase a new policy.

-Depending on the severity, a medical condition will generally have an impact on the health classification that an insurer will give you.
-While there’s a chance that you’ll receive the same premiums as other people in your age group, it could also get you a low health classification — which means higher premiums — or make you ineligible for life insurance altogether.
+Depending on the severity, a medical condition will generally have an impact on the health classification that an insurer will give you — which means higher premiums — or make you ineligible for life insurance altogether.

 Another thing to consider: life insurance gets more expensive with age.
 So regardless of health, you’re going to see costlier premiums when you buy a new life insurance policy.
 Preventing a coverage gap not only protects the financial future of your loved ones, but it also ensures you don’t end up paying more for life insurance than you have to.

 A coverage gap is when you need life insurance protection, but don’t have enough (or any at all) in place.
 If you die during a life insurance coverage gap, your loved ones won’t receive the financial support they need from your life insurance company.